-The 2014 prize is a traditional painting and drawing competition and is limited to two-dimensional paintings and drawings.
+The 2016 prize is exclusively a painting and drawing competition and is limited to two-dimensional paintings and drawings.
 No printmaking, photography, collage, assemblage, sculpture, relief, found object, or computer-generated works will be accepted.

 What types of media are allowed for paintings?